Collaboration with Sunday Natural

 - Rice syrup

 Rice syrup is just the most sticky.
-If you can only find maple syrup, that will taste great as well, but the granola bars might not be as stable.
+If you can only find maple syrup, that will taste great as well, but the homemade granola bars might not be as stable.

 - Almond butter